hibiken/asynq/README.md

 }
 ```

-Next, create a binary to process these tasks in the background.
+Next, create a work server binary to process these tasks in the background.
-To start the background workers, use [`Background`](https://pkg.go.dev/github.com/hibiken/asynq?tab=doc#Background) and provide your [`Handler`](https://pkg.go.dev/github.com/hibiken/asynq?tab=doc#Handler) to process the tasks.
+To start the background workers, use [`Server`](https://pkg.go.dev/github.com/hibiken/asynq?tab=doc#Server) and provide your [`Handler`](https://pkg.go.dev/github.com/hibiken/asynq?tab=doc#Handler) to process the tasks.

 You can optionally use [`ServeMux`](https://pkg.go.dev/github.com/hibiken/asynq?tab=doc#ServeMux) to create a handler, just as you would with [`"net/http"`](https://golang.org/pkg/net/http/) Handler.